Continuing high precision ocean altimetry measurements

 The Copernicus Sentinel-6 radar altimeter mission will provide high-precision measurements of global sea-level.

-The Copernicus Sentinel-6 mission implemented through two satellites (Sentinel-6 Michael Freihlich and Sentinel-6B), aims to continue high precision ocean altimetry measurements in the 2020–2030 time-frame.
+The Copernicus Sentinel-6 mission implemented through two satellites (Sentinel-6 Michael Freilich and Sentinel-6B), aims to continue high precision ocean altimetry measurements in the 2020–2030 time-frame.

 A secondary objective is to collect high resolution vertical profiles of temperature, using the GNSS Radio-Occultation sounding technique, to assess temperature changes in the troposphere and stratosphere and to support Numerical Weather Prediction.